A Class of Models for Large Zero-inflated Spatial Data: Applications

 \section{Applications}

-We demonstrate the scalability and flexibility of PICAR-Z on two large environmental datasets with spatially-referenced zero-inflated observations - zero-inflated counts of a bivalve species and high-resolution ice thickness measurement over West Antarctica.
+We demonstrate the scalability and flexibility of PICAR-Z on two large environmental datasets with spatially-referenced zero-inflated observations - zero-inflated counts of a bivalve species and high-resolution ice thickness measurements over West Antarctica.